humbertogontijo/python-roborock/docs/source/api_commands.rst

  [{'segments': [18], 'repeat': 2}]

-Comment: The segment id can be obtained from the inital data returneed on login ??
+..
+Comment: The segment id can be obtained from the initial data returned on login

+Command:
+    roborock -d command --device_id deviceIdRedacted --cmd app_segment_clean --params '[{"segments": [17,19], "repeat": 2}]'

 Returns ok or error